Smartling/wordpress-localization-plugin/readme.txt

 == Changelog ==
 = 1.13.10 =
-* Fixed download issue if acf attachment has empty id inside Guttenberg block
+* Fixed download flow if ACF attachment field has an empty id inside Guttenberg block

 = 1.13.9 =
 * Fixed upload issue if translation was requested from "Create job" form in WP 5.5.1+